 On the other hand, CTO has many advantages, especially in industries with similar products that have slight variants:

-• The ability to offer custom products is required in many industry segments.
+- The ability to offer custom products is required in many industry segments.
 Failure to offer CTO to customers will limit your ability to grow.
-Conversely, CTO may be a major differentiator and competitive advantage for other businesses providing access to new markets.
+CTO may also be a major differentiator and competitive advantage over other businesses, providing access to new markets.

 Examples of Configure-to-Order Products

 To know if CTO manufacturing is right for you, it’s helpful to know what types of products work well with this process.
 One of the most popular examples is computers and laptops.
-In addition to external features, such as color and size, customers can choose processing capacity, memory, hard-drive options and more.
-Computer and laptop manufacturers plan for these options, sourcing the varying components they’ll need for the different products that are ordered.
+In addition to external features, such as color and size, customers can choose processing capacity, memory and hard-drive options, and more.
+Computer and laptop manufacturers plan in advance for these options, sourcing the varying components they’ll need for the different products that are ordered.

 Appliances are another great example.
 Consumers are very particular about their refrigerators, ovens, and washing machines when it comes to style, size, color, and features, and in today’s customer-driven market, they can afford to be particular.